 Once you’re all registered, enter your WordPress site’s URL when prompted.
 Fill out the required fields, return to WordPress, select the heatmap tab and click the “Check Now” button.

 Once you’ve launched the plugin, you’ll find that it’s super easy to use.
 It will take some time for the plugin to work its magic.
 But, you’ll pretty much just have to wait until enough users have started engaging with your site.

 Once you’ve installed and activated Hotjar, you need to head on over to hotjar.com and create an account.
 Then, add your website’s URL.
 After which, you’ll be provided with a tracking code that you need to copy and paste onto your WordPress dashboard.

 Next, select ‘Heatmaps’ followed by “New Heatmap”.

 Once your heatmap is up and running, it will start to provide screenshots of the various hot spots once your site visitors are flooding in and clicking on the page.
 This might take some time — it depends what your traffic is like.
-The tool will track all views that have occurred after the heatmap was activated, and you can then create reports according to the number of clicks (and views should you want to).
+The tool will track all views that have occurred after the heatmap was activated.
+You can then create reports according to the number of clicks (and views should you want to).

 As a result, you can then start to learn more about what parts of your page are clickable, and what parts aren’t.